 One very important aspect of any Higher Education Administration program is the experience gained by its students.
 Faculty and staff involved in the Higher Education Administration program at Stony Brook are committed to students' experiential learning, specifically the theory to practice connection gained from applying classroom work to real world settings.
 In addition, gaining experience to strengthen a resume is a critical part of being a more marketable and competitive candidate in the higher education field.
-The program actively seeks volunteer, internship, graduate student employee, and paid or unpaid opportunities in various student affairs and campus wide offices, both at Stony Brook University and other higher education institutions.
+The program actively seeks volunteer, internship, graduate student employment, and paid or unpaid opportunities in various student affairs and campus wide offices, both at Stony Brook University and other higher education institutions.
 For examples of student affairs opportunities specific to Stony Brook, visit the Student Affairs website.
-Students interested in such opportunities should contact the Higher Education Administration program director for more information.
-Currently, volunteer opportunities are not for academic credit.

 Please note, the practicum opportunity is for students in the Master of Arts program only.
 Students in the Advanced Graduate Certificate program are not eligible to earn credit for a practicum experience.